-Picture this common scenario… You’ve just bought a new audio interface from your local branch of Dawsons.
-With your new toy clutched in your hand, you travel the distance home, anticipating setting it up, and beginning to record your ‘Magnum-Opus’, the double album concept that you’ve been working on for over a year.
-On arrival at home, you excitedly un-box the device, plug it into the computer with the included cable and install the drivers.
-But then, aaargh!!!
-Disaster strikes- you discover that you’ve got the wrong cables to connect your speakers to it… This is an easily made mistake, in part due to the fact that different types of audio connectors are often called by incorrect names, and sometimes due to the fact that some connections can be either male or female.
+You’ve just bought a new audio interface from your local branch of Dawsons.
+With your new toy clutched in your hand, you travel the distance home, anticipating setting it up, and beginning to record the double album concept you’ve been working on for over a year.
+On arrival, you excitedly un-box the device, plug it into the computer with the included cable and install the drivers.
+But then, disaster strikes – you discover that you’ve got the wrong cables to connect your speakers to it.
+This is an easy mistake to make, due in no small part to the fact that there are many different audio cable types and connectors – often called by incorrect names.

 So, to save you from wasted journeys, incorrect purchases or simply as guide to the names of each connection type, and what they look like, here is…

-Perhaps the most common connection to be found on musical equipment, the quarter inch jack is the type of connection that is used on electric guitars and guitar amps.
-The plug itself is always ¼” or 6.3mm jack, with a single black ‘hoop’ called an insulating ring towards its tip (this indicates that this is a ‘mono’ or single channel connection).
+Perhaps the most common connection to be found on musical equipment, the quarter-inch jack is the type of connection that is used on electric guitars and guitar amps.
+The plug itself is always 1/4-inch or 6.3mm jack, with a single black hoop called an insulating ring towards its tip (this indicates that this is a ‘mono’ or single-channel connection).
 Available as ‘Instrument cables’ (with shielded cabling), used for instrument and line level connections, and ‘Speaker Cables’ (unshielded cables), which are used for connection speakers to amps, guitar heads to cabinets.

 Also known as…